Boy, nasturtiums are such wonderful plants, aren't they?

-August is a time when your nasturtiums look fabulous; even after a summer of blooming their hearts out.
-Right about now, you’re nasturtiums will bloom better if you remove a few of the center leaves.
+August is a time when your nasturtiums look fabulous, even after a summer of blooming their hearts out.
+Right about now, your nasturtiums will bloom better if you remove a few of the center leaves.
 Opening up the plant a little bit will promote airflow - and allow the sun to shine on the base of the plant.

 Nasturtiums are 100% edible.

 You can add the petals to any salad - just as you would watercress.

 In fact, you can make a beautiful sandwich with nasturtium flowers and a little salad dressing.

 Jane Eddington shared this idea in the Daily News out of New York in 1928.

 “If you have never tried a nasturtium leaf spread with a thin mayonnaise between two thin slices of bread and butter, you do not know how pleasant a little bite – in two senses – you can get from this “Indian cress“ filling."